 When my daughter was five or six, and she got into trouble along with her older brother, she would overhear me explaining to my son why I would punish him more severely than his sister.
-Pretty soon, when they both got caught, my daughter would shriek, “You have to punish Peter more than be, because I haven’t reached the age of reason!”
+Pretty soon, when they both got caught, my daughter would shriek, “You have to punish Peter more than me, because I haven’t reached the age of reason!”

 I told her that the more accurately she applied that argument, the less true it would be.
+(The gears in her little head would spin wildly when I said that.)

 In the study, when parents listened to their kids, their kids listened back.
 They didn’t necessarily always agree, he says.
 But if one or the other made a good point, they would acknowledge that point.
 “They weren’t just trying to fight each other at every step and wear each other down.
 They were really trying to persuade the other person.”